There are a few ways to run automation with PractiTest.

 For the integration to work, you need to have Eggplant Functional running in Eggdrive mode.
 Follow Eggplant's instructions to launch Eggplant Functional in Drive Mode.

-2. Create equivalents of your Eggplant Functional tests in the Test Library, check the ‘Automation’ checkbox within these tests is selected, and type the Suite Path and Script Name.
+2. Create equivalents of your Eggplant Functional tests in the Test Library, choose Automation type test - Eggplant.
+Under ‘Automation Info’ tab, type the Suite Path and Script Name.

 Suite Path - this is the path of the suite where the test resides.